wp-plugins/powerpress/readme.txt

  = Why doesn't Blubrry PowerPress include media statistics built-in? = Blubrry PowerPress does not include media statistics built-in.
 This is not because Blubrry has its own statistics service, although that's a good reason by itself.
 Maintaining and calculating statistics is a resource and server intensive task that would add bloat to an otherwise efficient WordPress podcasting plugin.
 We recommend using your media hosting's web statistics to give you basic download numbers and, if you are seeking more grandular measurements such as client and geographical information for each episode, you're more than welcome to use the [Blubrry Statistics service](http://www.blubrry.com/podcast_statistics/) as well.

- As of Blubrry PowerPress version 0.8, you may now access your Blubrry Statistics from within your WordPress dashboard.
+ You may however access your Blubrry Statistics from within your WordPress dashboard.

  = How do you insert the player within a blog post? = You can insert the media player within yoru blog posts by using the WordPress shortcode feature.
 The shortcode for PowerPress is [powerpress] (all lowercase)